Editorial Guidelines & Submission Policies

 Peer Review Process

 All articles and creative works are reviewed by peers who have the appropriate knowledge and expertise.
-We will include individuals with developmental disabilities and family members in the peer review process, and will strive to have each submission reviewed by at least one content expert and one individual with a disability or a family member of an individual with a developmental disability.
-Final publication decisions are made by the Editor based on information gathered from the peer reviews.
+We will include individuals with developmental disabilities and family members in the peer review process when possible.
+We used a double anonymous peer-review process.
+Each manuscript is deidentified and is reviewed by two anonymous expert reviewers, an internal reviewer to ensure manuscripts meet journal formatting requirements, and the managing editor.
+Final publication decisions are made by the Editors based on information gathered from the peer reviews.

 This journal strives to communicate openly and quickly with authors to ensure that the review process is timely.
-The journal strives for a time-line of less than six months from initial submission to publication of an article where feasible, although the process can take longer due to reviewers, or if revisions or permissions are required.
+The journal strives for a time-line of less than six months from initial submission to publication of an article, where feasible, although the process can take longer due to reviewers, timing of special issues, or if revisions or permissions are required.
 If we make an offer of publication subject to revision, we will ask authors to return their articles to us within thirty days.
 Authors are responsible for ensuring that necessary revisions are carried out in response to reviewer recommendations.

 Concurrent Submission Policy